lmickes/pyWitness/manual/source/installation.rst

 .. note ::
-   When you restart a terminal, you'll need to activate your pyWitness environment with ``conda activate pyWitness``
+   When you start or restart a terminal, you'll need to activate your pyWitness environment with ``conda activate pyWitness``

 2. Pip install
 ^^^^^^^^^^^^^^